awsdocs/aws-panorama-developer-guide/docs-source/monitoring-logging.md

 # Viewing AWS Panorama event logs in CloudWatch Logs<a name="monitoring-logging"></a>

 AWS Panorama reports application and system events to Amazon CloudWatch Logs\.
-When you encounter issues, you can use the event logs to help debug your AWS Panorama application or to troubleshoot the application configuration\.
+When you encounter issues, you can use the event logs to help debug your AWS Panorama application or to troubleshoot the application's configuration\.

-To debug your code and validate that it is working as expected, you can output logs with the standard logging functionality for Python\.
-You can view logs in the CloudWatch Logs console\.

 **To view logs in CloudWatch Logs**